sQu4rks/DEVNET-1970/sections/01-info_gathering/Readme.md

         ip: "sandbox-iosxe-latest-1.cisco.com"
         port: "22"
 ```
 2. Create another file called `facts.py`.
-This file is going to contain the logic of loading our previously created testbed file, connect to all devices in the testbed, issue the show version command and print back the device name as well as the version we rerieved.
+This file is going to contain the logic of loading our previously created testbed file, connect to all devices in the testbed, issue the 'show version' command and print back the device name as well as the version we retrieved.
 Your directory structure should now look like this:
 ```
 - 01_info_gathering
   |- testbed.yaml